 It’s a very lively city, the country’s 3rd largest and the most ethnically mixed.
-The black roots of Salvador are easily noticed, from its food to its music and the mysterious candomblé.
+We feel the strong African influence, from the food to the music and the mysterious candomblé.
 Salvador is almost a world apart, a rainbow of sounds and colours on Brazil’s coastline.

 The city of Porto Alegre is admittedly not your usual go-to place in Brazil.
 We rested our legs there for a couple of days on our way down to Uruguay, without any expectation; and we loved it!
 Anna was so much into it that she started daydreaming about moving there.

-It’s a modern city with a soft pace on its riverfront promenade.
-People seem to be enjoying the mild climate and the marine breeze as much as their mate.
+It’s a modern city with a soft pace on its riverfront promenade, friendly and welcoming.
+People seem to enjoy the mild climate and the marine breeze as much as their mate.
 There are vegan restaurants, cultural centres, a few bar streets and a wide river with islands.
-That’s the kind of town Porto Alegre is, friendly and welcoming.

 There are hostels in the historic centre, but we were advised to avoid the proximity of Parque Redenção at night.
 Well, Porto Alegre can be peaceful, we’re still in Brazil.

-It’s worth exploring around too the state of Rio Grande do Sul.
-Get a glimpse of the Gaucho (South American cowboys) tradition and visit villages that speak their own century-old European dialects.
+It’s worth exploring around the state of Rio Grande do Sul.
+Get a glimpse of the Gaucho tradition (South American cowboys) and visit villages that speak their own century-old European dialects.

 Travelling further?
 Check our guide to backpacking in South America!